SilkRose/Pony/stories/deternal/deternal.md

 ***

 Twilight woke up in a hospital bed.
-She opened her eyes to a dark hospital room with her remaining friends asleep all around her.
+She opened her eyes to a dark room with her remaining friends asleep all around her.
 She looked down to see Pinkie asleep, half on her bed beside her and half on a chair next to the bed.

-Twilight could feel a wetness around Pinkie's head, likely from tears.
+Twilight could feel dampness around Pinkie's head, likely from tears.
 She started to cry herself as she remembered what happened and who was missing.

-Pinkie again woke up and hugged Twilight.
+Pinkie woke up and hugged Twilight.
 "Twilight!"
+[AT LEAST MAKE IT "WOKE UP AGAIN" INSTEAD OF "AGAIN WOKE UP", AS "AGAIN" GENERALLY MODIFIES THE WORD PRECEDING IT]

 Twilight sluggishly hugged back.
 "Pinkie…"

-Pinkie's voice dropped, "What happened to you?"
+Pinkie's voice dropped.
+"What happened to you?"
+[NOT A TAG]

 "Where's Rainbow Dash?
 Is she okay?"